amsul/pickadate.js/README.md

 Type out `grunt --help` to see a list of all the tasks available.
 The generally used tasks are:

 - `grunt develop` compiles the LESS files and watches for any source changes.
-- `grunt document` compiles the documentation/demo site and watches for any source changes.
+- `grunt document` compiles the demo site and watches for any source changes.
 - `grunt package` minifies the compiled source files.
-- `grunt test` tests the package
+- `grunt test` tests the entire package.
+- `grunt build` compiles, minifies, and tests the package.